 How can I become more pragmatic?
 The 5 best tips

 You tend to put off important matters?
-You would like to brood less and get into action faster?
+You would like to do less ponder and prefer to get into action more quickly?
 In this case, a little more pragmatism can't hurt.
-The following five tips can help you:
+The following five tips can help you here:

 1. achieve maximum success with little effort

 Pragmatists always think about how they can achieve the best possible result with the least amount of effort.
 Break free from the urge to plan every step of the process down to the smallest detail.
 The Fear to fail is often unfounded and is not infrequently related to low self-esteem.
 Pragmatically inclined people do not know such fears and (self-)doubts.

 Put simply, there is also talk of the "courage to fill in the gaps".
 Instead of burdening themselves with useless information, pragmatists focus on the essentials.

 Pragmatic people don't spend time on useless debates or other time-wasters.
 Observe yourself in everyday life and analyze on which ineffective activities you waste a lot of energy.
 For example, do you spend a long time on hold on the phone when you want to make an appointment (e.g., at the doctor's office)?
 A pragmatist would write an email.

 As already mentioned, pragmatism has a lot to do with Self-confidence to do.
 In order to be able to think and act pragmatically, it is therefore necessary to Strengthen self-confidence in a targeted manner.
 You can do this, for example, by looking at your past achievements: What have you already achieved?
 What are your areas of expertise?